-Achievement of the foregoing strategic goals will be measured at the end of fiscal 2023 by assessing completion of the underlying tactical goals.
+Achievement of the foregoing strategic goals will be measured at the end of fiscal 2024 by assessing completion of the underlying tactical goals.
 Based upon the level of completion of the goals, performance ratings are determined for the Company by the Board and for each of the NEOs by the Committee.
 These Company and individual performance ratings are used in making decisions and calculations related to base salary increases and annual incentive payments.

 The Board can exercise discretion in determining the appropriate performance rating for the Company and for the executive officers based on their evaluation of performance against goals set at the beginning of the year.
 The size of any payment or award is dependent on the Company and the individual performance ratings as determined by the Committee and Board.
 The ratings can range from 0% to 150%, with 100% representing achievement of the target goal and 150% representing the maximum allowable rating for exceeding the target goal.
+The Board did not exercise any discretion with respect to the Company performance rating for the 2023 Company goals.